andizq/pcafactory/README.rst

    git clone https://github.com/andizq/pcafactory.git

-For simplicity in future executions, create a variable with the path to the pcafactory/src files in your ~/.bashrc file (~/.profile or ~/.bash_profile for Mac users).
+For simplicity in future executions, create a variable with the path to the pcafactory/src folder in your ~/.bashrc file (~/.profile or ~/.bash_profile for Mac users).
 For example:

 .. code-block:: bash